 When you watch the news, you see stories about house fires all the time.
 Homes are destroyed and people are killed.
 But there are other kinds of fires.
-Burn injury attorneys handle all types of burn cases.
+Burn injury attorneys in Boston, MA, handle all types of burn cases.
 They have years of experience handling cases just like yours.

 Although most burn injuries are caused by house fires and car accidents, there are other types of burns.
 You can suffer a burn injury whenever you sustain skin damage due to heat, radiation, chemicals or an electrical source.